lnussbaum/g5k-bandwidth-matrix/README.md

 - the latest result
 - all results

+The bandwidth column gives the bandwidth for the whole duration of the test (21s).
+The "last 10s" column gives the bandwuidth for the last 10s of the test.
+This should exclude the lower bw during TCP slow start.

 It can be run as a cron job:
 38 * * * * cd /home/lnussbaum/bw-matrix && ./bwmatrix.rb -mr >log.$(date +\%s) 2>&1